So, you have decided you want to get started in bass fishing.

 To go with your new fishing rod, you’ll need a reel.
 Bass fishing is best accomplished using a spinning reel.

-This real will give you the most control from casting to reeling in you catch.
+This reel will give you the most control from casting to reeling in your catch.

 Like spinning rods, you can expect to find products in a wide range of prices.